 I sighed, rubbing my eyes fiercely, and then re-opened them to the blinking light of the screen.
 The temptation to just slam the lid down and crawl into Ryan’s bed (Ryan’s bed, Ryan’s bed...
 It felt so weird saying that) was itching...
 But I couldn’t leave Dom hanging like that.
 I, out of all people, knew how it felt to be worried about someone.
 I owed her at least one phone call to let her know I was conscious and still breathing.

-Feeling very much like some evil villain on a bad soap opera, I spun around in Ryan’s wheely chair and whipped out my crappy cell phone (it was clamshell style, roughly the size and shape of a brick, and probably made in the early 90’s.
+Feeling very much like some evil villain in a bad action movie, I spun around in Ryan’s wheely chair and whipped out my crappy cell phone (it was clamshell style, roughly the size and shape of a brick, and probably made in the early 90’s.
 The number?
-1-800-SWAG.), flipping it on.
+1-800-SWAG), flipping it on.
 Sixteen missed calls.
 All from a mix of Dom and Aidan, and even one from Evelyn.
 Aww.
 Nice to know they cared.

 My gaze darted around surreptitiously, trying to find a place I could make the call without waking up Ryan’s parents...
-And then my eyes caught the large balcony jutting out from the front side of his room.
+And then my eyes caught sight of the large balcony jutting out from the front side of the room.
 Of course.

-He plays Quidditch and guitar, and he has a private balcony.
+He played Quidditch and guitar, and he had a private balcony.
 I might just have to get a sex-change for this kid.

 I bounded over to the sliding glass door.
 After a minute of cursing and fumbling with a lock that even rocket scientists would have trouble with, I stepped out into the open.